Developing new opportunities in the southern Mediterranean

-All our work to assist the economic and social development of the Mediterranean partner countries is brought together under FEMIP.
-The partnership supports growth and job creation in two priority areas:
+All our work to support the economic and social development of the Mediterranean partner countries is brought together under FEMIP, which supports growth and job creation in two priority areas:

-- the industrial sector: cement and steel works, chemical and metallurgical plants, high-tech industries, automotives and agro-industry
+- Industrial sector: e.g. cement and steel works, chemical and metallurgical plants, high-tech industries, the automotive sector and agro-industry

 - Energy: power generation, transmission and distribution, renewable energies

 - Transport and telecoms: airports, air transport, roads and motorways, bridges, railways, telecoms

 - Environment: water and sanitation, solid waste disposal and treatment, pollution abatement, irrigation

 - Human and social capital: construction and refurbishment of hospitals and healthcare centres, education and research facilities, social housing

 - A total of EUR 1.585 billion in loans signed for 16 operations, and over EUR 1.589 billion disbursed during the year.